Ruchilavichare/WebAPI/README.md

 3. **Menu Report Page**: Displays predefined menus for reference.
 4. **Daily Menu Management**: Admin can define and update the menu daily.
 5. **User-Friendly UI**: Enhanced with HTML, CSS, and JavaScript for a better user experience.
+6. **Menu Management**: You can create menus from the application.
+Additionally, a Web API (HotelManagementSystem.API) has been created to allow adding, deleting, and editing menus programmatically.

 ## Core and MVC Architecture
 The project follows a **Core and MVC** architecture, ensuring a clean separation of concerns: